Darkextratoasty/Tasmota-Setup-Command-Generator/README.md

 - Install Tasmota on your device using the [webinstaller](https://tasmota.github.io/install/).
 - Once it installs, click "Next", then skip WiFi setup.
 - Click "Logs & Console" to open the Tasmota console.
-- Clone this repo with `git clone https://github.com/Darkextratoasty/Tasmota-Setup-Command-Generator.git`.
+- On your computer, clone this repo with `git clone https://github.com/Darkextratoasty/Tasmota-Setup-Command-Generator.git`.
 - cd into `Tasmota-Setup-Command-Generator`.
 - Copy `example-config.yml` and rename to `config.yml`.
 - Fill out fields in `config.yml` with the correct values for your device.
 For sections like the template and NTP settings, consult the Tasmota documentation [here](https://tasmota.github.io/docs/).